akyriako/otc-docs/doc/source/caf/plan/cloud-adoption-motivations.rst

 Currently, IT systems are faced with three difficulties:

--  Low IT resource utilization, high costs, and complex maintenance and lifecycle management: Service units and departments use different data centers deployed with various types of servers and storage devices, and applications are bound to servers.
+-  Low IT resource utilization, high costs, and complex maintenance and lifecycle management.
+Service units and departments use different data centers deployed with various types of servers and storage devices, and applications are bound to servers.